Sharia Law - List of Key Rules

 or Shari'a) law is cast from the actions and words of

-The Sharia law itself cannot be altered, but the interpretation of the Sharia law, called "figh,"
+which he dictated.
+Sharia law itself cannot be altered but the interpretation of Sharia law, called "figh,"

-According to the Sharia law:
+According to Sharia law:

 • Theft is punishable by amputation of the right hand (above).